 Alcohol can cause dry mouth or xerostomia.
 Therefore, it would be best to avoid any mouthwash that contains the mentioned substance.
 If possible, it would be safer to switch to all natural mouthwash for bacteria, preferably if it has potent anti-microbial, anti-fungal, anti-bacterial and anti-inflammatory properties that are essential for a clean oral cavity.
 A proper anti gingivitis mouthwash should be free of chemicals.

 Regular Visits To The Dentist

 Never underestimate the importance of regular dental visits.
 Professional tooth cleaning procedures are vital for the survival of your teeth.
 Simple scaling and polishing techniques can do wonders, especially if you do not floss properly.

 This process will ensure that all your plaque deposits are removed and thus, it does not gain access to the gingival sulcus, where periodontal pockets form.
 It is performed every six months, or sooner, depending on your plaque build-up.

-Invest In Oral Hygiene Products
+Invest In Natural Oral Hygiene Products